Maja Haderlap: Work

 She holds a PhD in Theatre Studies from University of Vienna and has worked at the Alpen-Adria-Universität in Klagenfurt.
 She was editor for many years of the Carinthian Slovene minority literary magazine 'Mladje' and wrote poetry, prose, and essays in both Slovenian and German.
 Her work has been published in numerous German and international literary journals and anthologies.
-From 1992 to 2007, she worked as drama supervisor at the Klagenfurt City Theatre.
+From 1992 to 2007, she worked as dramaturge at the Klagenfurt City Theatre.
 She is the most awarded member of the Graz's Guild of writers and lives in Klagenfurt.

 Angel of Oblivion

 Winning one of the most important awards for literature in the German language, the Ingeborg Bachmann Prize in 2011, and the Max Frisch Prize of the City of Zurich in 2018, her most notable novel was made into a drama and put on theater stages.
 The story is told from a point of view of a young girl, growing up in the late-1960s or early-1970s in the Austrian province of Carinthia, learning to navigate the terrain between Slovenian, a language of the past anti-Nazi resistance and present humiliation, and German, an escape from being treated as traitor by her German-speaking Austrian neighbors.